Dyuti01/ParkSense/ParkSense_Submission.md

 ---

 ## 2. Solution Architecture & Technical Approach
-To solve this, we built **ParkSense AI**, an intelligence engine that transforms raw, isolated ticketing data into actionable geospatial intelligence.
+To solve this, we built **ParkSense**, an intelligence engine that transforms raw, isolated ticketing data into actionable geospatial intelligence.

 ```mermaid
 graph TB